NorwayOfficial Name: Kingdom of Norway

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: Norway has a relatively low level of crime in comparison to the United States and Western European countries.
 The most likely forms of crime, especially in the Oslo metropolitan area, include residential and office burglaries and petty thefts.
 In Oslo and other major urban areas, crime has been centered in the inner city and high transit areas.
-Instances of pick-pocketing and petty theft are common in major tourist areas, hotel lobbies, train and transit stations, and surrounding areas.
+Instances of pick-pocketing and petty theft are common in major tourist areas, hotel lobbies, train, and transit stations, and surrounding areas.
 The Oslo Central train station is an especially popular area for pick-pockets and bag snatchers.
-Although rare, violent and weapons-related crimes are growing in frequency and receive intense media coverage.
+Although rare, violent and weapons-related crimes do happen.
 These crimes usually occur in areas known to have drug trafficking and gang problems, such as certain parts of eastern Oslo.
-Reports have shown an increase in sexual assault in Norway, mainly in downtown Oslo and with victims walking alone at night.
 As in any other urban area, you should exercise basic security awareness at all times.

 - Replace a stolen passport.